Drischdaan/Renderwerk/README.md

 ### Prerequisites

-> **❗Note:** The engine was only tested on Windows 11 using SDK version 10.0.26100.0, but should also run on Windows 10
+> **❗Note:** The engine was only tested on Windows 11 using SDK version 10.0.26100.0, but should also run on Windows 10 and older SDK versions

 - Windows 11
 - Visual Studio 2022 or Jetbrains Rider